Dead City – an interactive opera experience

-The Dead City is an interactive experience referring to Erich Wolfgang Korngold’s opera about the fate of a Flemish city and its inhabitant living with the cult of memory of the past.
-In Krzysztof Grudziński’s version it is a city of the pandemic era, empty and lonely, but full of digital life.
-The poetic narration, based on the original libretto, is accompanied by singing, contemporary music and travestied elements of the original composition.
-The visual layer refers to graphic forms popular on the Internet – vaporwaves and gifs – and the aesthetics of independent video games.
+Dead City is an interactive experience that draws on Erich Wolfgang Korngold’s opera of the same name about the fate of a Flemish city and its inhabitants, who are living with a cult of the memory of the past.
+In Krzysztof Grudziński’s version, it is a city of the pandemic era, empty and lonely, but full of digital life.
+The poetic narrative, based on the original libretto, is accompanied by singing, contemporary music and travestied elements of the original composition.
+The visual layer draws upon the style of vaporwave and gifs.

-Krzysztof Grudziński – director, screenwriter, producer of games, films and music videos (e.g. bAranovski, Agim, Natalia Nykiel), virtual production manager and narrator, professor at the Warsaw Film School.
-Winner of the Munk Studio programme “30 Minutes”, producer of the feature film Magdalena.
-Creator and producer of video games: Apocalipsis: Harry at the End of the World, Aida, This is the Zodiac Speaking, Barnfinders VR, Poopin.
-Nominated and awarded at KTR, YACH, ARS iNDEPENDENT, Fryderyki, Cinemaforum, Pixel Heaven festivals, among others.
-Finalist of the Papaya Young Directors competition.
+Krzysztof Grudziński is a director, screenwriter, producer of games, films and music videos (including bAranovski, Agim, Natalia Nykiel), virtual production manager and narrator, and a professor at the Warsaw Film School.
+He won the Studio Munk program 30 Minutes, and produced the feature film Magdalena.
+He is the creator and producer of video games: Apocalipsis: Harry at the End of the World, Aida, This is the Zodiac Speaking, Barnfinders VR, and Poopin.
+He has been nominated and awarded at the KTR, YACH, ARS iNDEPENDENT, Fryderyki, Cinemaforum, and Pixel Heaven festivals, among others.
+He was also a finalist at the Papaya Young Directors competition.

 June 17 – June 19 (Friday–Sunday) 2022